kinghuthman/DS-Algo/README.md

   - This can often avoid the need for nested loops or O(N^2) operations with arrays / strings
   - Store array values into objects as keys, with the values as 0, incrementing when one is found
     - do comparison by looping through one of the objects and using bracket notation

+### Multiple Pointers

+- Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition
+- Very efficient for solving problems with minimal space complexity as well